YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/ElectronicsFirmwareAndSoftware/README.md

 ## 2. Flash Firmware Onto the Micro-controller
-Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the .hex file onto the Teensy 2.0.
+Use the [Teensy Loader](https://www.pjrc.com/teensy/loader_win10.html) to flash the handwired_evk_v1_3_default.hex file onto the Teensy 2.0 microcontroller.

 ## 3. Wire up the Keyboard Matrix